-(b) Medical history The Genetic Information Privacy Act prohibits employers from seeking or using genetic information for personnel-related reasons.
-It is similar to the federal Genetic Information Non-discrimination Act, except that the Genetic Information Privacy Act covers employers with at least one employee.
+The Genetic Information Privacy Act prohibits employers from seeking or using genetic information for personnel-related reasons.
+The Illinois law is similar to the federal Genetic Information Non-discrimination Act, except that the Genetic Information Privacy Act is more expansive and covers employers with at least one employee.
 Additionally, the AIDS Confidentiality Act provides that no person may order an HIV test without first obtaining the documented informed consent of the subject of the test or the subject’s legally authorized representative.

 Wage and hour

 Pay What are the main sources of wage and hour laws in your state?

 The Illinois Minimum Wage Law, the Equal Pay Act, the Prevailing Wage Act, the One Day Rest in Seven Act, and the Chicago Minimum Wage Law are the primary wage and hour laws in Illinois.

 The minimum wage in Illinois is $8.25 per hour.
 Effective as of July 1, 2017, the minimum wage in the City of Chicago is $11.00 per hour.
 The Chicago minimum wage will increase to $12 per hour effective from July 1, 2018, and will continue to rise each year thereafter.
 Effective as of July 1 2017, the minimum wage in Cook County is $10 per hour.
 The Cook County minimum wage will increase to $11 per hour effective as of July 1 2018, and will continue to rise each year thereafter.

 What are the rules applicable to final pay and deductions from wages?